by Francois Martin Hunter

 There’s a version of you that’s been good for so long, it’s second nature.

-You know how to keep the peace.
-You know how to be there for everyone else.
 You know how to read a room before you’ve even walked into it.

-You’ve learned to anticipate other people’s needs before your own, because somewhere along the way, being good became the safest way to exist.
+You’ve learned to anticipate other people’s needs before your own because somewhere along the way, being good became the safest way to exist.

 You didn’t mean to lose yourself in the process.